 Have you heard of the paleo diet?
-What is this about eating like cavemen?
 Here is the ultimate guide to the paleo diet, plus tips on how to go about this way of eating in Hong Kong.

 What is the Paleo diet?

-The paleo diet is a dietary plan that basically involves eating like a caveman from the paleolithic era – from 2.5 million to 10,000 years ago.
+The paleo diet is a dietary plan that mimics that of a caveman in the paleolithic era – from 2.5 million to 10,000 years ago.
 The diet emphasizes eliminating foods that have been processed using methods characteristic of modern human society.
-Instead, it focuses on eating whole foods that are naturally grown and sourced, what would have been available to hunter-gatherers.
+Instead, it focuses on eating whole foods that are naturally grown and sourced, which would have been available to hunter-gatherers.

-On the paleo diet, legumes are also excluded.
-What counts as legumes?
-Apparently, lentils and beans, although massively considered ‘healthy’ by modern society in comparison to the highly processed diets we are familiar with now, are actually not as beneficial to our bodies as we think.
+In the paleo diet, legumes are also excluded.
+What are legumes?
+Apparently, lentils and beans, although massively considered “healthy” by modern society in comparison to the highly processed diets we are familiar with now, are actually not as beneficial to our bodies as we think.

 The paleo style of eating supposedly can benefit anyone hoping to lose weight, increase their insulin sensitivity, improve overall heart health, as well as reduce levels of inflammation in their bodies.

 As the paleo method of eating rules out processed foods and grains which are common sources of simple carbohydrates, the increased intake of vegetables and protein will use up more energy to break down.
-This diet means eating a wider range of nutrients and whole-foods which means better nutrition for the body and the optimisation of overall bodily functions as well as improving the processes of removing bodily waste.
+This diet means eating a wider range of nutrients and whole foods to provide better nutrition for the body and optimize overall bodily functions as well as facilitate the removal of bodily waste.

 Having a reduced carbohydrates intake will mean that the pancreas will not have to work as hard to produce a sufficient supply of insulin.
 The insulin produced will also be more effective on the paleo diet.
 Processed foods are often linked to high glycemic index (GI) levels.
 High GI foods are more likely to cause inflammation in the body, so eating less of these on the paleo diet will likely be effective in bringing down any inflammation symptoms.